AeliusSaionji/dotfiles/README.md

 handle sleeping.
 I wrote the script `suspend-countdown.sh`, to be used by `xss-lock`.
-My "screensaver" is just a script that shows a countdown and puts the computer to sleep when finished. `xss-lock` takes care of all the complicated aspects and this works flawlsesly.
-The script at the time of writing will not start the countdown if audio is playing, specifically because plexmediaplayer doesn't inhibit the screensaver (the only app I know of which doesn't have this worked out ;-_-). `xss-lock` also of course ensures that the lockscreen is activated whenever the computer goes to sleep.
+My "screensaver" is just a script that shows a countdown and puts the computer to sleep when finished. `xss-lock` takes care of all the complicated aspects and this works flawlsesly. `xss-lock` also of course ensures that the lockscreen is activated whenever the computer goes to sleep.
 Do configure lidswitch and powerbutton actions by logind, because you want laptops to go to sleep even while in the display manager.
 I begrudgingly installed